-The Prix Coindreau, jointly sponsored with the Comité Coindreau and the French Société des Gens de Lettres, is the Roth Endowment’s oldest translation prize.
+The Prix Coindreau, jointly sponsored with the Comité Coindreau and the French Société des Gens de Lettres, was the Roth Endowment’s oldest translation prize.
 It was established in memory of renowned translator and Maurice‐Edgar Coindreau (1892‐1990), who introduced American authors, such as Faulkner, Steinbeck, Hemingway and Dos Passos, to French readers.
-Granted for a masterly translation into French of an American literary work, Prix Coindreau winners are selected by a jury of French scholars and translators, and the award is given at a ceremony at the Société’s historic Hôtel de Massa in Paris.
+Granted for a masterly translation into French of an American literary work, Prix Coindreau winners were selected by a jury of French scholars and translators, and the award was given at a ceremony at the Société’s historic Hôtel de Massa in Paris.
 In 2016, after over 25 years of honoring exceptionally talented translators, the Prix Coindreau celebrated its last year.

 For a complete list of those who have won the Prix Coindreau, please consult Prix Coindreau Recipients.